Phil25/FrolicsomePluginsOfImpracticality/README.md

 	* Smite players with mighty thunder.

 * SRSMagic
-	* Use voicecommands while performing Second Rate Sorcery taunt to do magic.
+	* Use voicecommands while performing Second Rate Sorcery taunt to do actual magic.

 * tauntspeed
 	* Adjust your tauntspeed.